 Orinda

 Short term rental hosts must be physically present on the property throughout the guest’s stay.
-All un-hosted Airbnb rentals are now prohibited after a recent tragedy involving an illegal open party in an Airbnb rental resulted in five deaths.
+All un-hosted Airbnb rentals are now prohibited after a tragedy involving an illegal open party in an Airbnb rental resulted in five deaths.
 Hosts must also register with the Planning Dept ($100) and apply for a tax certificate.
 Registration renews annually ($50).
 Must collect 8.5% transient occupancy tax.
 Only one hosted short term rental can take place on a single property at any given time.
 More details >

 Pacifica